subaquatic-pierre/linux-tools/README.md

     sudo apt install nginx

-### Supervisor
+## Supervisor

-This software is able to run programs on remote machnies, restart them if they go down or send alerts if there is an issue with an application
+This software is able to run programs on remote machines, restart them if they go down or send alerts if there is an issue with an application

 #### Folders of interest

     /etc/supervisor/conf.d/

-- any files stored on this directory with the extension .conf will be run when the supervisor command is run
+- Any files stored on this directory with the extension .conf will be run when the supervisor command is run

 _sample configuration file_
 [gunicorn-supervisor.conf](supervisor/gunicorn-supervisor.conf)